Open topic with navigation

 Space Requirements and Asset Requirements

-Space requirements and asset requirements (developed with the Enterprise Asset Management application) share the same space requirement.
+Space requirements and (developed with the Enterprise Asset Management application) share the same space requirement.
 The way to distinguish between a space requirement and an asset is that the space requirement records contain a value in the Room Standard (rm_std) field, and the asset records contain a value in the Equipment Standard (eq_std) field.

 Creating Space Requirements